-How Long to Keep Employee Files: 5 Best Practices for Compliance
+How Long to Keep Employee Files: 5 Great Tips for Compliance

-Keeping accurate and organized employee records is a critical part of HR, not only as a basic business function but also as an important legal protection.
-HR compliance mistakes can cost a business thousands of dollars.
-For example, I-9 mistakes can cost employers upwards of $2,500 per instance, with one business recently being fined over $1.5 million dollars.
+Keeping accurate and organized employee records is a critical part of HR, not only as a business function but also as an important legal protection.
+HR compliance mistakes can financially devastate businesses in penalties and legal expenses.
+In one recent case, two healthcare staffing agencies were required to pay out $2.4 million in back pay and damages to misclassified employees.

-In addition to being risky to your business’s bottom line, incomplete data and discordant systems can create HR headaches.
-Employee records, or personnel files, are important documents that track your employees’ relationship with your company over time and document important employment interactions and decisions.
-Plus, the information you collect will depend on your business’s needs and the many state and federal legal requirements.
+In addition to being risky to your business’s bottom line, incomplete data and disjointed systems can create HR headaches.
+Employee records, or personnel files, are important documents that track the employee journey.
+Not retaining employee records limits your ability to develop evidence-based people strategy and puts you in a bad position when someone wants to review a past policy or incident.

-We’ve got answers to these important questions and will cover everything you need to know to keep your employee records accurate, up-to-date, and compliant, so you can focus on the peoplework, not just the paperwork.
+Read on to learn how to keep your employee records accurate, up-to-date, and compliant, so you can focus on peoplework, not just paperwork.

 The length of time you need to hold onto employee records depends on the type of document and your state and local regulations.
-According to SHRM, many employers use a seven-year rule for getting rid of employee documents, as that generally covers state and federal regulations.
-Keep in mind that shorter rules exist for I-9 forms and longer time periods apply to documents like OSHA exposure records.
+Many employers stick to a seven-year rule for retaining employee documents, which complies with most laws regarding employee records.

 Employee personnel files can include any of the following documents: